 An emergency response plan

-Emergency management plans provide a comprehensive set of guidelines and protocols to minimize the negative impact on the health and safety of personnel and mitigate the overall disruption effect of an emergency.
+Emergency management plans provide a comprehensive set of guidelines and protocols to minimize the negative impact on the health and safety of personnel and mitigate the overall disruptive effect of an emergency.

 Here, it's imperative to train your entire workforce to enable your staff to quickly and efficiently respond to the threat.